agritheory/edgewise/readme.md

 - [ ] Quart, POP and Starlette integrations
 - [ ] Load test/ benchmark and optimize
 - [ ] GUI (framework.../ VueCLI type thing?)
+- [ ] ~~Command line doctype creation?~~ There's no strong reason to to this, EdgeDB's SDL is better than anything that could be accomplished on the command line.
+Maybe to create boilerplate edsl and class, helps with app structure
-- [ ] Command line doctype creation?
+- [ ] Export schema to `module` folder
-- [ ] Generate Entity Relation Charts from schema, though this should really be part of an quivalent JS project
+- [ ] Generate Entity Relation Charts from schema, though this should really be part of an equivalent JS/TS project? `edgewise.js` -> seems worth it to have matching APIs

 ## Getting Started
 ### Prerequisites